finbourne/notifications-sdk-java/sdk/docs/NotificationsApi.md

 > ResourceListOfNotification listNotifications(scope, code)

-[EXPERIMENTAL] ListNotifications: List all notifications on a subscription.
+ListNotifications: List all notifications on a subscription.

 ### Example